 While the Company's primary objective is to establish a producing mining operation, it does not at present have any projects that are in production.
 Potential future mining operations will be subject to the risks inherent in the mining industry, including fluctuations in fuel prices, commodity prices, exchange rates, metal prices, costs of constructing and operating a mine as well as processing and refining facilities in a specific environment, the availability of economic sources of energy and the adequacy of water supplies, adequate access to the site, unanticipated transportation costs, delays and repair costs resulting from equipment failure, changes in the regulatory environment (including regulations relating to prices, royalties, duties, taxes, restrictions on production, quotas on exportation of minerals, as well as the costs of protection of the environment and agricultural lands), and industrial accidents and labour actions or unrest.
 The occurrence of any of these factors could materially and adversely affect the development of a project and, as a result, materially and adversely affect the Company's business, financial condition, results of operations and cash flow.
 Hazards such as the discharge of pollutants or hazardous chemicals, unanticipated grade and tonnage of ore to be mined and processed, unusual or unexpected adverse geological or geotechnical formation, or unusual or unexpected adverse operating conditions, slope failure, failure of pit walls or dams, fire, and natural phenomena and "acts of nature" such as inclement weather conditions, floods, or other conditions may be encountered in the drilling and removal of ore.
 These occurrences could result in damage to, or destruction of, mineral projects or production facilities, personal injury or death, environmental damage, delays in mining, monetary losses and possible legal liability.
-The Company may incur liability as a result of pollution and other casualties, and may not be able to insure fully or at all against such risks, due to political reasons, unavailability of coverage in the market place or other reasons, or may decide not to insure against such risks as a result of high premiums or for other reasons.
+The Company may incur liability as a result of pollution and other casualties and may not be able to insure fully or at all against such risks, due to political reasons, unavailability of coverage in the market place or other reasons, or may decide not to insure against such risks as a result of high premiums or for other reasons.
 This can result in delayed production, increases in production costs or liability.
-Paying compensation for obligations resulting from such liability may be very costly and could have an adverse effect on the Company's financial position.
+Paying compensation for obligations resulting from such liability may be very costly and could have an adverse effect on the Company's financial position, cash flows or prospects.

-The operations of the Company are carried out in geographical areas which are subject to various other risk factors.
+The operations of the Company are carried out in geographical areas which are subject to risks associated with their isolated location, lack of infrastructure and other resources.

 Mining, processing, development, and exploration activities depend, to one degree or another, on adequate infrastructure.
 Reliable power sources and water supply are important determinants which affect capital and operating costs.
-Lack of such infrastructure or unusual or infrequent weather phenomena, sabotage, terrorism, government, or other interference in the maintenance or provision of such infrastructure could adversely affect the Company's operations, financial condition, and results of operations.
+The Company's mineral projects are located in areas that lack the developed infrastructure of other jurisdictions.
+Lack of such infrastructure increases the cost of exploration and development activities.
+In addition, the more remote location of the Company's mineral projects subjects them to unusual or infrequent weather phenomena which can have a disproportionate effect than the same phenomenon in more developed areas, including to infrastructure.
+As well sabotage, terrorism, government, or other interference in the maintenance or provision of such infrastructure could adversely affect the Company's operations, financial condition, results of operations and prospects.